EmptyBox-Design/Predicting-Opioid-Overdose-in-Rhode-Island/README.md

 ## Solution

-We seek to prioritize opioid overdose outbreaks in advance using predictive modeling to allocate resources amongst the state’s [Census Block Groups](https://www.census.gov/programs-surveys/geography/about/glossary.html#par_textimage_4) (CBG).
+We seek to predict opioid overdose outbreaks using machine learning models to allocate resources amongst the state’s [Census Block Groups](https://www.census.gov/programs-surveys/geography/about/glossary.html#par_textimage_4) (CBG).
 These models will predict the CBGs with the highest opioid fatality risk on a six-month rolling basis.
 This information will be distributed to [Rhode Island Department of Health](https://health.ri.gov/) (RIDOH) and community organizations to deploy targeted interventions to prevent overdoses.
 Community organizations will have the power to choose what type of intervention, such as street outreach and educational workshops, is suitable in the local neighborhood.

 The modeling effort of the [New York University Center for Urban Science and Progress](https://cusp.nyu.edu/) (NYU CUSP) capstone team is part of an NIH-funded project, deemed [PROVIDENT](https://preventoverdoseri.org/research/), RIDOH, in partnership with the Task Force and researchers from Brown University and New York University (NYU).